kartoza/docker-postgis/README.md

 we can't write new data to it.
 The whole database cluster will be replicated.

 ### Database permissions
-Since we are using a role ${REPLICATION_USER}, we need to ensure that he has access to all the tables in a particular schema.
+Since we are using a role ${REPLICATION_USER}, we need to ensure that it has access to all the tables in a particular schema.
 So if a user adds another schema called `data` to the database `gis` he also has to update the permission for the user with the following SQL assuming the ${REPLICATION_USER} is called replicator